CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/2 - MVP Part 2/README.md

 # Install & Usage Testing Procedure and Findings

 Instructions at the README.md file in the repository(https://github.com/odradev/odra) alone are not clear enough to understand and use the framework.
 However, when helper repositories and the repository that was created for examples of the framework are combined, they explain a clear path for users, and following instructions step by step helps the user to run and test the codebase.
 The reviewer followed these steps from a Mac (macOS Monterey - MacBook Pro Intel i9 2019) and an Ubuntu Machine (Ubuntu 18.04.6) and successfully run both tests and the project itself.
-However, the reviewer encountered some problems while downloading rust and necessary libraries while following the makefile of the example project repository, then building rust via recommended way solved the problem.
+However, the reviewer encountered some problems while downloading rust and necessary libraries while following the makefile of the example project repository(https://github.com/odradev/odra-examples), then building rust via recommended way solved the problem.
 The reviewer informed OP about the situation.
+OP extended the repository accordingly.
+In my opinion step by step visual aid could be a good touch.
+However, at this point, it is sufficient enough.

+Additionally, one of the acceptance criteria is releasing version 0.2.0 at http://crates.io.
+However, the current version at http://crates.io is 0.1.0.
+The reviewer communicated with the OP about the situation, and OP stated that they released all their work in one release since it is relatively easy.
+Since OP fulfilled all its promises as functionality and this is not the final milestone, this should not be a reason for failure.
+However, these criterias should be followed more strictly for the next milestones.

 ## Overall Impression of usage testing

-The project builds without errors, and documentation provides sufficient installation and execution instructions however to reach complete information user needs to read the instructions of all repositories.
+The project builds without errors, and documentation provides sufficient installation and execution instructions.
+However, to reach complete information user needs to read the instructions of all repositories.
 The project functionality meets the acceptance criteria and operates without errors but with some warnings.

 [Installation](./assets/cargo_install_cargo-odra.md)